News

 Size of order

-Overall planning and object surveillance
+General planning and object surveillance

-A modular building is being planned for the Kempten University of Applied Sciences as part of the High-Tech-Agenda Plus.
+A modular building was planned for the Kempten University of Applied Sciences as part of the High-Tech-Agenda Plus.
 The design is not just focusing on the efficient and economic arrangement of the available space.
 Particular attention is also being paid to the potential to use the modular system to extend the structure as part of urban development.

 The edges of the new two-storey building are based on the existing buildings in the surrounding university campus.
 Access to the new building is provided by the existing forecourt and the entrance is clearly marked by an indentation.
 Parking spaces for bicycles, e-mobility and a barrier-free car park are located in the immediate vicinity.